iFindTA/SBSwiftUIComponents/Pods/Target Support Files/Pods-SBSwiftUICoponents/Pods-SBSwiftUICoponents-acknowledgements.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Toaster

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

- Copyright (C) 2013-2017 Suyeol Jeon <devxoul@gmail.com>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-       0. You just DO WHAT THE FUCK YOU WANT TO.

 Generated by CocoaPods - https://cocoapods.org